 In the third line we see a person who works long hours, ignoring the natural rhythms of work and rest.
-Although this is dangerous, his/her position is safe.
+Although this is dangerous, their position is safe.

 In the fourth line a person takes risks, just as a dragon may leap in the darkness of night.
-As long as the foundation is stable, there will be no misfortune.
+As long as the foundation is stable, this will work out okay.